carbon-language/carbon-lang/clang/docs/Modules.rst

 and is written in the module map language described below.

 .. note::
     For compatibility with previous releases, if a module map file named ``module.modulemap`` is not found, Clang will also search for a file named ``module.map``.
-This behavior is deprecated and we plan to eventually remove it.1
+This behavior is deprecated and we plan to eventually remove it.

 As an example, the module map file for the C standard library might look a bit like this: